yast/yast-storage-ng/doc/lvm.md

 like RAID, snapshots, thin provisioning and whatsnot that often result in special types of logical volumes being present in the system.

-This document summarizes how well can YaST deal with systems that contain such advanced LVM setups.
+This document summarizes how well YaST deals with systems that contain such advanced LVM setups.

 ## The Partitioner